medizininformatik-initiative/feasibility-test/README.md

 ## execute_generator

-Pulls respective applicationj from GitHub, generates JAR file and runs is using the following arguments:
+Pulls respective application from GitHub, generates JAR file and runs is using the following arguments:

 ### Arguments: